Your Holiday Rights at Work: What UK Employers Must Provide in 2026

 What Counts as a Working Day?

-Employers and workers sometimes disagree about how to count holiday for shift workers.
-The safest approach is to measure everything in hours.
-Take your total annual hours, divide by the number of working weeks to get your average weekly hours, and then multiply by 5.6 to find your total holiday hours for the year.
+The cleanest approach -- and the one I always recommend -- is to convert everything into hours.
+Work out your total annual hours, divide by working weeks to get your average weekly hours, then multiply by 5.6.
+That gives you your total holiday hours for the year.
+No arguments.

 Your Employer's Obligations